Cycling74/min-devkit/HowTo-NewObject.md

 1. Duplicate the folder of the object you chose as a starting point.
 2. Rename the folder to the name you desire for your object.
 3. Rename the source file for the object to match the name of the folder.
-4. If creating a unit test for your object, rename the source file for the unit test to match the name of the folder but with "test_" prepended to the beginning.
+4. If creating a unit test for your object, rename the source file for the unit test to match the name of the folder but with "_test" added to the end.

 ## 3. Use CMake to regenerate project files